ax1/a1-server/README.md

 A plugin is a function to be executed **before** a request is processed.
 Plugins can be useful to check if user is authenticated, to insert headers, to log every request to the server, and so on.
 Plugins can also be executed **after** the response output is created but not sent to client yet.
 This case is also useful for adding custom headers to the response based on the output.

 Plugins are executed when requesting dynamic content, not on static pages like html, css, etc (they are static!).
-In case an static resource must be processed, create it as a dynamic file, then process custom content as dynamic page or with a plugin.
+In case any static resource should be processed, create it as a dynamic file, then process custom content as dynamic page or with a plugin.
 Note also that plugins can be slow because they are executed in **sequential** order.
 Once a plugin throws error, the request process will stop.
 In the long term, this is better, because it is easier to understand the list of steps just by looking the order of installation for the plugins.

 There are two types of plugins:
 - **standard plugins**.
 These plugins can be sync or async functions, and they can also be easily added to the *before* or to the *after* events.